amberisvibin/chibi-pc09/README.md

 ## License

 This project is licensed under the MIT license.
 This applies to both the hardware (schematics, bill of materials, pcb layouts) and documentation.
-This does *not* apply to the datasheets/ directory.
-Files in that directory belong to their respective copyright holders.
+This does *not* apply to the datasheets/ directory, or code/assist09.asm.
+Those files belong to their respective copyright holders.